Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 Deciding When to DIY vs. Visit an Auto Repair Shop

 I’ve learned that some car repairs are best left to the pros.
 Simple tasks like changing oil, replacing air filters, or swapping out windshield wipers are great DIY projects.
-But for complex issues involving the engine, transmission, or electrical systems, I head to an auto repair shop.
+But I head to an auto repair shop for complex engine, transmission, or electrical systems issues.

 Finding Trustworthy Mechanics and Repair Shops

 I’ve found some tricks for finding honest mechanics.
 I start by asking friends and family for recommendations.
-Online reviews can be helpful, but I take them with a grain of salt.
+While online reviews can be helpful, I take them with a grain of salt.

-I look for shops that are ASE certified – it shows their techs have passed tough tests.
+I looked for shops that were ASE certified, and it showed that their techs had passed tough tests.
 When I visit, I check if the shop is clean and organized.
 A messy workspace makes me wary.

 Frequently Asked Questions